anishard/GameProgramming/README.md

 This project was built with Unity as a final project for the course *COMPSCI 576 Game Programming* at UMass Amherst.

+# Mechanics and Features
+- The game is centered around planting and harvesting crops, earning coins, and cooking meals.
+Along the way, the player interacts with NPCs, which guide their journey and supply valuable educational information.
+- The game uses AI in several scenes.
+For instance, in the first scene, we use kinematic pursuit with a monkey that chases the player attempting to steal their items.
+NavMesh was used to implement this mechanic.
+- Animations are used throughout the game.
+For example, there's animations for player movement, NPC actions, and farming (e.g. the water bucket is animated).
+- The game features a tutorial at the start, and can be paused anytime by pressing the pause button in the upper left corner.

 # Contributions

 The commit history can be found at: https://github.com/anishard/GameProgramming/commits/main/